svgeesus/EuroMPE/Duophonic/pitch-dac.md

 With Teensy 4.1, for AD5781ARUZ no level shifters needed.

-Data is written to the AD5781 in a 24-bit word format, which sadly precluses SPI.transfer16() or SPI.transfer32()
+Data is written to the AD5781 in a 24-bit word format, which sadly precludes SPI.transfer16() or SPI.transfer32()

 Minimum CS (SYNC) high time 48ns.
 SCLK min cycle time 40ns which is 25MHz.
 So use well below that (start at 10MHz).